 Enrolled students have online access to the Student Handbook which contains the policies of the College.
 Excerpts from selected policies are included in this catalog to help prospective students make informed enrollment decisions.
+Academic policies apply equally to all students and faculty on campus and in clinical settings.
 Print copies of policies and/or a copy of the handbook may be requested from the College Registrar.